Anti-slavery and human trafficking statement 2020

 Mitigating modern slavery risk in our supply chain

 Adherence with our Supplier Code is mandated for all suppliers through our General Conditions of Purchase and precedent contractual terms.
 This is in addition to all applicable laws and regulations in the country or countries where our suppliers operate.
 In the event that our Supplier Code sets out a higher requirement than local regulation, suppliers are expected to adhere to that higher requirement.
+We require our direct suppliers to disseminate these requirements throughout their own supply chain.

 Mitigating modern slavery risk in our business operations and activities